 MUSI 100 Introduction to Music Theory, Composition and Performance.
 A survey course intended to develop the understanding of musical elements and form with the goal of preparing the student for the study of applied music.
 Basic skills in theory, composition, and performance will be taught.
 Awareness and understanding of how music as a subject relates to other arts and sciences will also be developed.
-3 semester hours.
-Fine Arts/Music Core Elective 3 semester hours.
+Artistic and Creative Mode of Inquiry (QCA).
+3 semester credit hours.
 Music Core Elective.

 MUSI 101 Music Theory I. Reviews fundamentals of music theory.
 Examines basic theoretical elements in music including major and minor scales, chord progressions, and form as they apply to musical specific examples.
 Co-registration MUSI 112 and MUSI 194 required for music majors.
 Co-registration MUSI 112 required for music minors.
-Fall.
-3 semester hours.
-3 semester hours.
+3 semester credit hours.
 Music Core Elective.
-Typically offered Fall Term.
-Consent Required.
+Typically offered: fall term.
+Department consent required.

 MUSI 102 Music Theory II.
 Works with basic theoretical elements applying them to harmonization and simple modulations.
 Introduces simple forms including binary and ternary.
 Co-registration with MUSI 113 and MUSI 195 are required.
-Spring.
-3 semester hours.
-Typically offered Spring Term.
+3 semester credit hours.
+Typically offered: spring term.

-MUSI 104 Music Appreciation.
+MUSI 104 Music Appreciation: Medieval to Contemporary.
 This course explores the history of Western Classical Music by focusing on each of its eras.
 It also offers access to various ways to listen to music and how to take full advantage of concert attendance.
-Provides detailed explanations and sound demonstrations of the basic musical elements and performing media.
-Periodically.
+Provides detailed explanations and sound demonstrations of the basic musical elements and performing media. periodically.
 IAI F1 900.
-3 semester hours.
+Artistic and Creative Mode of Inquiry (QCA).
+3 semester credit hours.
 Music Core Elective.
-Typically offered Periodically.
+Typically offered: periodically.

 MUSI 105 Music Appreciation: Medieval to Baroque.
 Eight week modular course - Student cannot receive credit for MUSI 105 or 106 if MUSI 104 has been completed.
-Fine Arts/Music Core Elective 2 semester hours.
+Artistic and Creative Mode of Inquiry (QCA).
+2 semester credit hours.
 Music Core Elective.

 MUSI 106 Music Appreciation: Classical to Contemporary.
 Eight week modular course - Student cannot receive credit for MUSI 105 or 106 if MUSI 104 has been completed.
-Fine Arts/Music Core Elective 2 semester hours.
+Artistic and Creative Mode of Inquiry (QCA).
+2 semester credit hours.
 Music Core Elective.

 MUSI 112 Aural Skills I. Begin training of musical skills relating to pitch and rhythmic recall and recognition.
 Students will develop the ability to sing melodies in pitch and rhythm.
 Progression through Aural Skill courses dependent on course sequence or proficiency testing.
-Fall.
 Co-registration with MUSI 101 and MUSI 194.
-1 semester hour.
+1 semester credit hour.
 Music Core Elective.
-Typically offered Fall Term.
+Typically offered: fall term.

 MUSI 113 Aural Skills II.
 Second course in training of musical skills relating to pitch and rhythmic recall and recognition.
 Students will develop the ability to sing melodies in pitch and rhythm.
 Progression through Aural Skill courses dependent on course sequence or proficiency testing.
 Prerequisite: MUSI 101/112 or proficiency.
 Co-registration with MUSI 102 required.
-1 semester hour.
+1 semester credit hour.

 MUSI 121 Concert Band.
 A performing ensemble dedicated to the study and performance of the wind band repertoire.
 Standard and new compositions will be performed in concerts each semester.
-May be repeated.
 IAI MUS 908.
-Prerequisite: By permission of instructor.
+Artistic and Creative Mode of Inquiry (QCA).
 Music Core Elective.
-Typically offered Fall and Spring Terms.
-Course Repeatable.
-Maximum number of units allowed 14.
+Typically offered: fall and spring terms.
+Department consent required.
+Course repeatable.
+Maximum number of units allowed:14.

 MUSI 122 Concert Choir.
 A performing ensemble utilizing practical work and study of choral literature of all periods of music in concerts each semester.
-May be repeated.
 IAI MUS 908.

-Prerequisite: By permission of instructor.
+Artistic and Creative Mode of Inquiry (QCA).
 Music Core Elective.
-Typically offered Fall and Spring Terms.
-Course Repeatable.
-Maximum number of units allowed 14.
+Typically offered: fall and spring terms.
+Department consent required.
+Course repeatable.
+Maximum number of units allowed:14.